 Who Should Apply?

 Leading for Community Impact is designed for nonprofit and social sector professionals who demonstrate a commitment to the wellbeing of northern Santa Barbara County communities and are interested in investing in their capacity for greater leadership.
-Participants must be employed (unpaid Board members in a day to day staff role may apply) in a nonprofit or social sector agency.
-Examples of social sector agencies include Dept. of Social Services, City Government, School Districts, Housing Authority, Parks & Rec.
-Board members in a staff role may also apply.
-All applicants must have the support of their organization’s Board Chair, Executive Director, or other senior level manager.
+Participants must be employed (unpaid Board members in a significant day to day staff role may apply) in a nonprofit or social sector agency.
+Examples of social sector agencies include County government, City government, school districts, Housing Authority, etc..
+All applicants must have the support of their organization’s Executive Director or Board Chair or other senior level manager.

-We welcome seasoned professionals, who are looking to sharpen their strategic thinking and change management skills in the company of their nonprofit peers.
-We are also looking for leaders who are stepping into greater roles of responsibility requiring them to think differently while earning the credibility to lead others.
+We welcome seasoned professionals who are looking to sharpen their strategic thinking and develop their management skills in the company of their nonprofit peers.
+We are also looking for leaders who are stepping into greater roles of responsibility requiring them to think differently while building the credibility to lead others.
 We seek leaders across the position spectrum with a high potential for future community leadership.
 The selection process is competitive, and not all applicants will be accepted.
 Our selection criteria includes:

-• Commitment to Communities’ Wellbeing– Showing a commitment to Santa Maria, Lompoc and the surrounding community nonprofit and social sector and showing a strong intention to continue a career in the field.
+- Commitment to Community Wellbeing– Showing a commitment to Santa Maria, Lompoc and surrounding communities’ nonprofit and social sector and showing a strong intention to continue a career in the field.

-• Proven Record or High Potential for Leadership impact – Having a track (more than 5 year in the field) record of or potential to make an even greater impact in their organizations and in community leaders
+- Proven Record or High Potential for Leadership impact – Having a solid track record (more than 5 year in the field) of and/or potential to make an even greater impact in their organizations and in community leaders.

-• Ability to Apply Learning– Being in a position to directly apply the leadership and management concepts, tools and lessons learned by either leading a team, key project or community effort.
+- Ability to Apply Learning– Being in a position to directly apply the leadership and management concepts, tools and lessons shared in LCI by leading a team, key project or community effort.

-• Personal Commitment to Learning– Having the strong desire to grow, both personally and professionally.
-Committing to take advantage of this professional development opportunity through full participation and investment in the workshops and projects.
+- Personal Commitment to Learning– Having the strong desire to grow, both personally and professionally, and committing to take advantage of this professional development opportunity through full participation and investment in the workshops and projects.

-• Support of Organizational Leadership– Having the support of the Board Chair or Executive Director to take the time to fully participate in the program.
+- Support of Organizational Leadership– Having the support of the Executive Director or Board Chair or other senior leader to take the time to fully participate in the program.

-• Add to Diversity and Richness of Class– Helping build a diverse cohort based on ethnicity, gender, job function, and organizational mission and adding to the richness of the program’s learning community.
+- Add to Diversity and Richness of Class– Helping build a diverse cohort based any number of dimensions, including lived experience, job function, organizational mission, ethnicity, gender and other ways you might add to the richness of the program’s learning community.

 Commitment, Fees and Dates